American Head Charge: Death of co-founder/bassist Hanks, arrest of Heacock

+Soft White Underbelly Interview

+On November 15th, 2025, the popular You tube channel, Soft White Underbelly, released a 45 minute interview with Cameron.
+In it he detailed the bands beginnings, and also his struggle with the loss of his bandmates, and his current struggles with addiction and homelessness.

 Honors and awards

 American Head Charge has been honored with a star on the outside mural of the Minneapolis nightclub First Avenue, recognizing performers that have played sold-out shows or have otherwise demonstrated a major contribution to the culture at the iconic venue.
 Receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis," according to journalist Steve Marsh.